rutujars001/kochi-metro-dashboard/README.md

 Pending jobs and key metadata.

-Placeholder “View Full Profile” button (for future expansion to deeper drill-down).
+Placeholder “View Full Profile” button for deeper drill-down in future.

-This page demonstrates the pattern for all future modules: table/grid on one side, detail/intelligence panel on the other.
+This page establishes a reusable pattern: table/grid on one side, detail/intelligence panel on the other.

-📦 Planned / Designed Modules (Concept Only)
+🧩 Planned / Designed Modules (Concept Only)
-These modules are defined in the UX/design but may be partially implemented or still to be developed:
+These modules are in the design scope and can be implemented as additional pages following the current UI patterns.

-Fitness Certificates
+🛡️ Fitness Certificates

-Table with:
+Table columns:

 Train ID